polkadot-developers/polkadot-docs/develop/toolkit/parachains/spawn-chains/zombienet/index.md

 # Test Networks with Zombienet

 Zombienet is a testing framework that lets you quickly spin up ephemeral blockchain networks for development and testing.
-With support for multiple deployment targets like Kubernetes, Podman and native environments, Zombienet makes it easy to validate your blockchain implementation in a controlled environment.
+With support for multiple deployment targets, such as Kubernetes, Podman, and native environments, Zombienet makes it easy to validate your blockchain implementation in a controlled environment.

 ## What Can I Do with Zombienet?